brprice/nixpkgs/PR-DRAFT.md

         * I wonder if adding an appropriate `systemd` unit would be the best way to go?
 		* I am trying to add a nixos test to ensure it works
 		  * I would like to test `nix-store --gc --print-roots` does something sensible, like listing `/run/{current,booted}-system`, and that `nix-store --dump-db` is non-empty.
+		* An aside: Can I make the drive layout into nix attributes (or similar), so can programmatically access, rather than hardcoding magic device names?
+		  Background: changing to this branch of nixpkgs broke my try-a-deploy-on-a-temporary-vm, as it hardcoded `/dev/vdb2` as the boot drive, but it is now `/dev/vdc2`!
+		  CF Question Q6 below
     * Making the VM rebootable in two senses:
         * in one qemu session doing `systemctl reboot`
         * exiting the qemu session and firing another up